manell0/MileStone-3-Book-Review/README.md

 - ##### Content Requirements

   - The user will be looking for:
-    - Information about the books and the possibility to rate them.
+    - Information about the books and the see the rate of them.
     - A quick way to find high rated books.

 - ##### Functionality Requirements